vinayak-tyagi/Learning_Projects/README.md

 # Learning_Projects
 These are some of my Machine Learning & Deep Learning Projects.
-This is NOT a single Project, these are various pojects on following technologies.
+This is NOT a single Project, these are various pojects on different  technologies.
 Some of the Projects are fusion of multiple ML and DL models.

 ## Libraries used in projects
-### Vizulization
 - Matplotlib
 - seaborn

-###
+- pandas
+- sklearn
+- OpenCV
+- keras with TensorFlow
+- Numpy
+- NLTK
+- Some Inbuilt libraries in Pyhton

 ## Machine Learning Techniques used are
 - Linear Regression